Flexibility Exercises Benefits for Seniors are as important as having Protein, Strengthening, Endurance & Balance.

 8. Reduced lower back pain,

 Osteoarthritis and spinal stenosis are unavoidable consequences of becoming older.
-On the other hand, stretching exercises will help manage the discomfort that results.
+On the other hand, stretching exercises will help manage the discomfort.
 Stretching or moving these joints can be difficult and painful.
 It is advised to use a heat pack to warm up sore muscles before stretching and an ice pack to cool down muscles during exercise to reduce swelling.

 9. Improved walking speed